interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 #### Swizzling
 Swizzling is the method of accessing the components of a vector.
 You'll come across this a few times in these examples.

 If there is a variable `vec4 color`, the 4 values of `color` are represented as `color.rgba`.
-If you wanted to access just the first 2 values of the vector you would use `color.rg`.
-If you wanted to rearrange the values of the vector, you could write `color.bgar`
+If you want to access just the first 2 values of the vector you could use `color.rg`.
+If you want to rearrange the values of the vector, you could write `color.bgar`

 There are equivalents to .rgba that do the exact same thing, but are generally used in different situations to provide clarity when reading the code.